dotnet-foundation/wg-outreach/README.md

 # Welcome to the Outreach Committee
 The outreach committee is here to welcome more developers into the .NET ecosystem.
-We welcome diversity of platform from Unix to Windows and of background from students to seniors.
+We welcome a diversity of platforms from Unix to Windows and backgrounds from students to seniors.
 We are here to help you organize and evangelize.

 ## The  high-level goals of the .NET Foundation Outreach Committee are:
 - Encourage new developers to build with .NET